opendocsg/slw-judgments-backfill/2010_SGHC_135/report.md

 21     The Applicant submitted that in “rehearing” the Appeal, this court is entitled to revisit the totality of the evidence tendered before the Tribunal below.
 In other words, the Applicant pitched its case as such: an appeal from the Patents Registrars to the High Court under O 87A r 13(2) ROC is analogous to that of an appeal from a tribunal to the High Court under O 55 r 2(1) ROC.

 22     Following this logic, when hearing the Appeal, this court is not fettered by any principle limiting its discretion and is free to come to conclusions which differ from the conclusions of the Tribunal.
-As t he Court of Appeal in _Teo Chee Yeow Aloysius and another v Tan Harry and another_ [2004] 3 SLR(R) 588 at [15] (“ _Teo Chee Yeow_ ”) held:
+As t he Court of Appeal in _Teo Chee Yeow Aloysius and another v Tan Harry and another_ <span class="citation">[2004] 3 SLR(R) 588</span> at [15] (“ _Teo Chee Yeow_ ”) held:

  [W]hen a judge in chambers hears an appeal from a decision of the Registrar, the judge is not exercising an appellate jurisdiction but a confirmatory jurisdiction.
 In such an appeal, there is a rehearing and the judge is entitled to exercise an unfettered discretion of his own.